Requirements for Naturalized and Non-U.S. Citizens

 Applicants with an A1, A2 or G1 immigration classification must provide a letter from the Department of State indicating that he or she is not eligible to participate in the U.S. Department of State's driver licensing program.

-License Holders from U.S. Territories:
+License Holders from U.S. Territories, Canada, Germany, France or Puerto Rico:

 .
 However, you must obtain an abstract of your driver record from your home territory prior to transferring your license to Connecticut.

-The Marshall Islands are no longer a territory of the U.S. Residents of the Marshall Islands must provide proper immigration documents to be eligible for a Connecticut DMV issued credential.
+The Marshall Islands are no longer a territory of the U.S. Residents of the Marshall Islands must provide proper immigration documents to be eligible for a Connecticut DMV-issued credential.

 The DMV will waive the requirement for an applicant to present an abstract when transferring a non CDL license from Guam for active duty military personnel and their family members.
-The applicant's military identification or the family member's dependant identification must be shown.
+The applicant's military identification or the family member's dependent identification must be shown.

-Note: A license from Puerto Rico is the same as an out of state license (same requirements as above), however the DMV office you visit will verify your Puerto Rico license with your home territory prior to transferring your Puerto Rico license to Connecticut.
+Note: A license from Puerto Rico is the same as an out-of-state license (same requirements as above), however the DMV office you visit will verify your Puerto Rico license with your home territory prior to transferring your Puerto Rico license to Connecticut.
 The DMV will notify you via mail of your Puerto Rico license status.
 The letter that you receive from the DMV will provide you with information on how to proceed with the licensing transaction.